wanglingsong/JsonSurfer/README.md

         Builder builder = context().withJsonProvider(new GsonProvider());
 ```
 * **GsonSurfer** is recommended!
 * JsonSurfer offer a Java DSL for building JsonPath.
-More details in the following code examples.
+More details in the code examples section.
 ```java
         // equivalent to $.builders.*.properties
         builder.bind(root().child("builders").anyChild().child("properties"), printListener).skipOverlappedPath();